ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

 - Make sure you have included everything required to run your demo in the submission.
 If you can't run the demo from your downloaded submission we can't allow you to run from your local working directory or make changes to your codes.
 - Practice the marking demo steps so that you are familiar with it.
 This includes downloading into an empty folder, practicing the Final Demo within this folder, renaming and numbering the slam and targets maps and zipping these maps in a single folder.
     - Further details on how you will be marked will be provided within the Final Demo page (Week11), however the setup process (e.g code download and demo runtime) will not significantly differ from prior assessments.
-- Consider having a back-up driver in case the lead person running the demo has any kind of unexpected emergencies
+- Consider having a back-up driver and laptop in case the lead person running the demo has any kind of unexpected emergencies
 - Ensure that your code is only referring to files within the local folder (i.e no absolute files paths)